 Dr, Beth is a Certified Chiropractic Sports Physician (CCSP) given by the American Chiropractic Board of Sports Physicians.
 This certification requires completing an additional 120 hours of postgraduate work in sports specific studies and passing a comprehensive examination.

 Dr. Beth was the Chiropractor Captain for the 2013-2017 Racine Ironman 70.3.
 She has also had the great honor to treat well-known Elite and Olympic Pro Beach Volleyball players at the 2014 AVP Milwaukee Open.
-In 2016, she also completed a US Olympic Training Center rotation in Colorado Springs, CO.
+In 2016 & 2018, she also completed rotations at the US Olympic Training Center in Colorado Springs, CO.
 Not all chiropractors are eligable for this honor - you must have years of experience in Sports Chiropractic, be invited by the USOTC and be a CCSP or higher.
-At the Olympic Training Center, she had the year privilage of treating many 2016 Rio Olympians as well as 2018 PyeongChang Olympic hopefuls.
-She is returning to the Olympic Training Center in 2018.
+At the Olympic Training Center, she had the year privilage of treating many Olympians as well as Olympic hopefuls.
 For 2018/19, we worked with US Speedskating and traveled to Baselga di Piné, Italy with the Junior team to World Championships.

 In her spare time, Dr. Beth likes to run.
-She has completed 13 marathons, is a 2x Boston qualifier and a 2018 Boston Marathon finisher.
+She has completed 15 marathons, is a 2x Boston qualifier, a 2018 Boston Marathon finisher and Waco 70.3 Half Ironman finisher.
 She also enjoys swimming, cycling and triathlon as well as volunteering for races for the Badgerland Striders.
 Dr. Beth is also an RRCA certified running coach.

 Dr. Beth completed the 48-hour Nutrition Certificate required by the State of Wisconsin.